 Patients who rely on hydroxychloroquine and chloroquine to treat autoimmune conditions (such as lupus) rarely have eye damage.
 Only about 1% to 2% of patients develop retinal problems during a 5-year course of treatment.

 There are certain conditions that may make people more prone to retinal damage from hydroxychloroquine and chloroquine.
 Patients with the highest risk tend to be older than 50, have a history of a retinal disease such as macular degeneration or have previously taken tamoxifen for breast cancer.

 COVID-19 patients were given roughly twice the dosage of these drugs than normally given for autoimmune problems, but they only took them for 1-2 weeks.
 It is unlikely that this dose will cause retinal problems.

 What are signs of retina problems from malaria drugs?

 Patients who develop retinal damage from hydroxychloroquine and chloroquine may not notice changes in their vision at first.
 As the damage worsens, symptoms may include:

-If you notice any visual changes during or after taking these drugs, call your ophthalmologist right away.
+If you notice any visual changes after taking these drugs, call your ophthalmologist right away.